Ryan Newman (racing driver): Richard Childress Racing (2014–2018)

 Newman began his season with a string of Top 10s, including a third-place finish at Las Vegas.
-While running sixth in the standings in late-March, NASCAR confiscated various tires from Newman's team following the 2015 Auto Club 400 suspecting that Newman's team illegally tampered with the tires.
-Many teams including Newman's were accused of poking holes in the tires to allow air to bleed, which produces more grip for the tires and allows a car to maintain faster speed.
-Two weeks later NASCAR penalized Newman's team with a 75-point deduction, a $125,000 fine, a six-race suspension for crew chief Luke Lambert and two key crew members.
-Richard Childress Racing announced that they would appeal the penalties.
-Both appeals were exhausted with the same outcome, when the Final Appeals officer upheld the partially reduced penalties including the suspensions.
+While running sixth in the standings in late March, NASCAR confiscated various tires from Newman's team following the 2015 Auto Club 400, suspecting that Newman's team had illegally tampered with the tires.
+Many teams, including Newman's, were accused of poking holes in the tires to allow air to bleed, which produces more grip for the tires and allows a car to maintain a faster speed.
+Two weeks later, NASCAR penalized Newman's team with a 75-point deduction, a $125,000 fine, a six-race suspension for crew chief Luke Lambert and two key crew members.
+Richard Childress Racing announced that it would appeal the penalties.
+Both appeals were exhausted with the same outcome, when the Final Appeals officer upheld the partially reduced penalties, including the suspensions.
 The only reason the penalties were partially reduced was because of a gray area in the NASCAR rulebook over whether or not the penalties were post-race inspection penalties.

 Newman went on to make the Chase, but was eliminated at the end of round 2.
-He went on to finish 11th in the final standings, one point short of the Top 10.
-Jimmie Johnson beat him out for 10th by one point.
+He went on to finish eleventh in the final standings, one point short of the top ten.
+Jimmie Johnson beat him out for tenth by one point.

 On October 10, 2016, Newman signed a multi-year extension with Richard Childress Racing to return in 2017.
 This extension was rewarded with Newman's and Childress's first victory in four years with his triumph in the Camping World 500 at Phoenix International Raceway.
 The race was dominated by Kyle Busch, but a late caution caused by Joey Logano blowing a tire with five laps to go set up a final restart.
 Newman elected to stay out and held off Kyle Larson to claim the win.
-The win marked Newman's 18th and RCR's 106th Cup victory, ending 127- and 112-race winless streaks, respectively.
-This was also the first win for the No. 31 car since Jeff Burton won at Lowe's Motor Speedway in 2008.
-Newman was eliminated in the first round, after finishing only 2 points behind Ricky Stenhouse Jr.
+The win marked Newman's 18th and RCR's 106th Cup victory, ending 127 and 112-race winless streaks, respectively.
+This was also the first win for the No. 31 car since Jeff Burton won at Charlotte in 2008.
+Newman was eliminated in the first round after finishing only 2 points behind Ricky Stenhouse Jr.

-On September 15, 2018, it was announced that Newman will not return to Richard Childress Racing in 2019.
-Newman barely missed the Playoffs since 2016 and wound up 17th in the final standings despite also concluding his first full-time season with zero top-five finishes for the first time in his career.
+On September 15, 2018, it was announced that Newman would not return to Richard Childress Racing in 2019.
+Newman barely missed the playoffs and wound up seventeenth in the final standings, despite also concluding his first full-time season with zero top-five finishes for the first time in his career.